mistermicheels/learning-notes/mindset/Work-life-balance.md

     -   Make sure that you communicate this to stakeholders as needed.
 See also [Expectation management](../soft-skills/Expectation-management.md)
 -   Set clear boundaries regarding the amount of work that you can do

-A strategy to **leave when you plan to**:
+### Leaving when you plan to

+Sometimes, it's easy to get caught up in a task and end up staying late anyway.
+A strategy to prevent this:

 -   Determine the schedule to follow, so you know beforehand at what time you should stop working
 -   In the last 1.5 hours or so before you should leave:
     -   Continue working on whatever you were working on
     -   If you finish, consider not starting a new big task but instead catching up on smaller tasks like code reviews, taking a step back to see if everything you're doing makes sense in the big picture, planning future work, ...
-        -   Starting a new big task is risky because by the time you properly get going it's time to leave
+        -   Starting a new big task is risky because by the time you properly get going it's already time to leave
         -   If starting the new big task is the only thing that makes sense, focus on things that make it easier to stop and start again (chopping it up into smaller parts, doing some analysis and writing down your findings, ...)
 -   In the last 15 minutes, stop working and write down everything you need to know in order to continue the task later on
     -   Benefit: you can get off to a flying start the next morning